 Chances are I’ll end up thinking that Domestic Girlfriend had a stronger start than finish.
 The show is still not the miserable experience I originally feared it to be and it still exercises more thought than you’d think it would.
 However, watching the love triangle in full swing is becoming more eye-rolling than the time spent leading up to it.

-It it at least not boring.
+At least, it’s not boring.
 In fact, the only times I seem to truly zone out are scenes relatively self-contained from it.
-Take the introduction of Alex for example.
+Take the introduction of Alex J. Matsukawa (Tasuku Hatanaka) for example.
 The guy is alright as far as foreigner archetypes go but he does feel superfluous.
-I get that he’s there to fall for Rui and in turn, cause Rui to snap at Natsuo at the idea of hooking up with a different man but we kind of already have that sort of tension thanks to Momo and Miu.
+I get that he’s there to fall for Rui and in turn, cause Rui to snap at Natsuo at the idea of hooking her up with a different man but we kind of already have that sort of tension thanks to Momo and Miu.
 There’s also this brief subplot about an underwear thief which, while amusing, is so out of the blue.
-The only way it feels justified in my mind is if it was put in to prove that this show could get dumber if it wanted to which uh…hmmm…
+The only way it feels justified in my mind is if it’s to prove that this show could get dumber if it wanted to which uh…hmmm…

 The funny thing is that despite my own reservations over these taboo relationships, I still found myself angrily shaking my fist in the air over which ship is apparently sailing.
 Believe me, Natsuo x Rui is risky but those two do have great chemistry together, a genuine connection despite the rather loveless beginning.
 Had they not become step-siblings, I think this relationship would’ve gone steadily.
 By comparison, even if you put aside the fact that Hina is family and Natsuo’s teacher, she’s undeniably high maintenance.
 She gets very moody when things don’t go her way, she’s prone to hiding how she truly feels, and the way she has tested Natsuo’s maturity and commitment can come across as overbearing.
 And yet, Natsuo keeps coming back!
 It’s astounding, really.

 Most nagging is that it hardly seems that neither Natsuo nor Hina have learned their lessons.
 Hina still wants to engage in a sketchy relationship that could cause a rift in the family.
 Natsuo continues to pursue impractical feelings despite many, many scenes encouraging him to give up.
 Did the past few episodes just not happen?
 Do we need to drag Natsuo into the damn ocean again?
 Then again, I’m under the impression that this song and dance is a point that Domestic Girlfriend is trying to make and to be fair, there’s some truth there.
-Love can die hard, even the most taboo variants.
+Love can die hard, no matter what form it takes.

 Thanks for reading!